JaredVogt/summarai/instructions.md

 - If you are unsure about a term, use your best judgment based on the nomenclature and context.
 - Do not include generic phrases like "Voice Memo Summary" in the summary.
 - Format your output in markdown, with clear section headers for Summary, In-depth Summarization, and Action Items.
+- Special note: Do not assume that the transcript is only about one related topic.
+There are times where multiple very unrelated things are discussed.
+In this case, separate them into different summaries.

 You may edit or expand these instructions as needed to improve the quality and relevance of the summaries.